 Vegetarian or vegan dogs and cats enjoy their food and good health, and a vegan or vegetarian diet for your companion animal is ethically consistent with animal rights philosophy, and our green living beliefs at Green Pets America….Green Pets, People Planet.

 Green Pets America Charities – Humane Society – Since 2004.
-Gold Star rated by GUIDESTAR.
-Top 1% all nonprofits
+Gold Star is rated by GUIDESTAR.
+Top 1% of all nonprofits